 To avoid the crowds, get there early.
 But if you are a night owl then this area has a fantastic atmosphere in the evenings.

-The most famous resident in some of these townhouses was the children’s author Hans Christian Andersen.
-In fact you can visit the famous Little Mermaid statue inspired by his fairytale, just a 20 minute walk away at Langelinie promenade.
+The most famous resident in the townhouses was the children’s author Hans Christian Andersen.
+In fact you can visit the famous Little Mermaid statue inspired by his fairytale at Langelinie promenade.

 Start at the palaces of Amalienborg.
 You are in the district of Copenhagen known as Fredriksstaden.
 Built during the 18th century Rococo period, it is also home to the Danish Royal Family.